clarotech/documentation/source/08_terminology_validation/index.rst

 single coded elements in a composition.

-The following example demonstrates how to define the constraint in order to validate a coded element based on the standard value set ``http://hl7.org/fhir/ValueSet/surface`` define in HL7 FHIR.
+The following example demonstrates how to define the constraint in order to validate a coded element based on the standard value set ``http://hl7.org/fhir/ValueSet/surface`` defined in HL7 FHIR.

 .. code-block:: xml